geraldymp/word-fight/README.md

-# 📚 Word Battle — A React Native Word Game
+# 📚 Word Fight — A React Native Word Game

-**Word Battle** is a simple but fun mobile game inspired by _Bookworm Adventures_, built with **React Native**, **Expo Router**, and **Zustand**.
+**Word Fight** is a simple but fun mobile game inspired by _Bookworm Adventures_, built with **React Native**, **Expo Router**, and **Zustand**.

-Your goal: defeat enemies by forming valid words using a randomized set of 12 letters.
+Your goal: defeat enemies by forming valid words using a randomized set of 20 letters.
 The longer or more complex the word, the more damage you deal!

 ---